-You want to be more creative, but there’s all that noise — inner critic, exterior demands, tangible barriers — that compete for your focus, time and energy.
+You want to be more creative, but there’s all that noise — exterior demands, inner critic, tangible barriers — that compete for your focus, time and energy.
 Creative coaching can help you put that aside for just long enough to tap into that magic place where your creativity trumps the noise.

-- The methodology comes from research into psychology, neuroscience, Quantified Self, humor and trauma studies (because creativity is both, right?), as well as from Alex’s background as a journalist, international guidebook author, startup director, and improv performer/standup comedienne.
+- The methodology comes from research into psychology, neuroscience, Quantified Self, humor and trauma studies (because creativity is both, right?), as well as from Alex’s background as a journalist, international guidebook author, start-up director, and improv performer/standup comedienne.

 - You’ll create a Creativity Notebook for these exercises, which you are very much encouraged to keep (and build upon) forever and ever.
-This is where the magic happens.

 - Previous clients can come back for shorter refreshers any time.

 - Or you can take Alex’s class at Write Like a Honey Badger.